5 Built-in Tools to Use When Troubleshooting Windows Problems

 • Useful for diagnosing blue screen (BSOD) errors

-To open Event Viewer, press Windows + X and select Event Viewer.
+Press Windows + X and select Event Viewer from the menu.

 2. Task Manager – Monitor Running Processes